vcccaat/chatroom-dev/README.md

 This is a real-time chat application which is very much like slack + wechat + whatsapp, developed in react.

 ### New features
+- Keep signin status using localStorage
+- User can delete chat room
+- Allow user signout
-- allow user login, register with email and password
+- Allow user login, register with email and password
-- allow create new chatting room
+- Allow create new chatting room
-- random cute avatar based on user's name
+- Random cute avatar based on user's name
-- real-time group chat
+- Real-time group chat
-- responsive layout
+- Responsive layout on web

 ### Built with